-1 IF the area of concern is about THEN see State and county organization and administration policies, procedures, 16-AO. principles, and standards, such as work organization civil rights compliance and administration for FSA programs 18-AO. appeals and mediation 1-APP.
-State and county records management 32-AS. policies and procedures for the acquisition of supplies, equipment, and services 27-AS. common management and operating provisions for program management activities, functions, and automated applications, such as forms that cannot be accepted by FAX 1-CM. highly erodible land and wetland conservation compliance 6-CP. environmental requirements 1-EQ. environmental risk management 2-EQ. processing collections and canceling loan checks and payments 64-FI general and administrative regulations governing FLP 1-FLP. guaranteed loan making and servicing 2-FLP. direct loan regular or routine servicing 4-FLP. direct loan special servicing and inventory property management 5-FLP. the Emergency Loan Seed Producers Program, Horse Breeder Loan Program, Indian Tribal Land Acquisition Program, Special Apple Loan Program, and servicing of minor loan programs 6-FLP. procedures for making records available to the public, other Federal agencies, and Congress 2-INFO. procedures for collecting, maintaining, or disclosing data or information about an individual 3-INFO. personnel management, such as employee conflict of interest 3-PM. employee development and training 6-PM.
+IF the area of concern is about THEN see State and county organization and administration policies, procedures, 16-AO. principles, and standards, such as work organization civil rights compliance and administration for FSA programs 18-AO. appeals and mediation 1-APP.
+State and county records management 32-AS. policies and procedures for the acquisition of supplies, equipment, and 27-AS. services common management and operating provisions for program management 1-CM. activities, functions, and automated applications, such as forms that cannot be accepted by FAX highly erodible land and wetland conservation compliance 6-CP. environmental requirements 1-EQ. environmental risk management 2-EQ. processing collections and canceling loan checks and payments 64-FI general and administrative regulations governing FLP 1-FLP. guaranteed loan making and servicing 2-FLP. direct loan regular or routine servicing 4-FLP. direct loan special servicing and inventory property management 5-FLP. the Emergency Loan Seed Producers Program, Horse Breeder Loan 6-FLP.
+Program, Indian Tribal Land Acquisition Program, Special Apple Loan Program, and servicing of minor loan programs procedures for making records available to the public, other Federal 2-INFO. agencies, and Congress procedures for collecting, maintaining, or disclosing data or information 3-INFO. about an individual personnel management, such as employee conflict of interest 3-PM. employee development and training 6-PM.